 Liver Dose Adjustments

-Safety and effectiveness have not been established in pediatric patients (less than 18 years of age).
+Safety and efficacy have not been established in patients younger than 18 years.

 Data not available.

-Vemurafenib can be taken with or without a meal.
+-This drug can be taken with or without a meal.